Orange Boxx Fab Storage Panel

-- Remove cap from forward position in luggage area.
+- Remove cap from the forward position in the luggage area.
 Remove 6 mm screw with 10mm socket.
 This will expose the threaded area for attachment.

-- Attach the bent bracket under coat hook .
+- Attach the bent bracket undercoat hook.
 Leave loose for adjustments.
-The bracket bottom should be facing towards glass.
+The bracket bottom should be facing towards the glass.

 - Using supplied 1/2 Dia black 2,5 long spacer.
 Place behind rear in corner tab.
 Using 3.5 6 mm bolt.
-The rack may need to be slide forward on slot in front to adjust.
+The rack may need to be slide forward in the slot in front to adjust.

 - Using spacer included in your kit.
-Place behind PSD through small hole in PSD for a little bow.
-This will keep your PSD from flexing to wall with load.
+Place behind PSD through the small hole in PSD for a little bow.
+This will keep your PSD from flexing to the wall with the load.
 Attach with supplied hardware.

 - Tighten all bolts and nuts.

-Below is our step by step process for installing the 5th Gen 4Runner Window MOLLE panel.
-It’s a straight forward process but the pictures should help.
+Below is our step by step process for installing the panel.
+It’s a straight-forward process but the pictures should help.

 Step #1 – Remove 4Runner Coat Hook